Skip to main content

 What's coming next?
 How do I share feedback?

-This is v0.1.0 — the first step.
-We'll keep expanding the CLI so AI agents can act on your knowledge at the same depth you can.
 If you build something cool or run into issues, reach out through in-app support — we'd love to hear from you.

 Did this answer your question?